Table of Contents

 9. Enhanced data quality

-In a digital business landscape where new data is created at a rapid rate, understanding which insights and metrics hold real value is a minefield.
+In a digital commercial landscape where new data is created at a rapid rate, understanding which insights and metrics hold real value is a minefield.
 With so much information and such little time, intelligent data analytics can seem like an impossible feat.

 We’ve touched on this subject throughout this post, but enhanced data quality is such a powerful benefit that it’s worth exploring in its own right.
 To put this notion into a practical perspective, it’s important to consider the core features and functions of modern BI dashboards:

-- Non-restricted data access: Typically, cutting-edge data intelligence dashboards are accessible across a broad range of mobile devices for non-restricted 24/7 access to essential trends, metrics, and insights.
+- Non-restricted data access: Typically, cutting-edge data dashboards are accessible across a broad range of mobile devices for non-restricted 24/7 access to essential trends, metrics, and insights.
 This makes it possible to make informed data-driven decisions anytime, anywhere, increasing productivity in the process.

 - Purity: As modern BI tools operate using highly visual and focused KPIs, you can take charge of your data, ensuring that the metrics you’re served are 100% relevant to the ongoing success of your business.
 These intuitive tools work as incredibly effective data curation and filtration systems.
 As a result, your decisions will be accurate, and you will never waste time on redundant data again.

 - Data storytelling capabilities: If you’re able to tell an inspiring, relevant story with your data, you can deliver vital information in a way that resonates with your audience, whether it’s employees or external stakeholders.
-Intelligence dashboards make data storytelling widely accessible.
+Smart dashboards make data storytelling widely accessible.
 Here are some practical data storytelling examples that prove the narrative-forming power of BI dashboards.

 10. Human resources & employee performance management